SCBB-LAB/p-TAREF/README.md

 2.Installing:

-Extract p-TAREF on your local system migrate to Dependencies directory and as root execute ./install toinstall all dependencies required by p-TAREF.
+Extract p-TAREF on your local system migrate to Dependencies directory.

 3.p-TAREF execution: